emre-sozen/CalorieAITrackPrivacy/README.md

 Last updated: 04.06.2025

-PicToCal ("we", "our", or "us") is committed to protecting your privacy.
+PicToCalorie ("we", "our", or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your personal information when you use our mobile application ("the app").

 1. Information We Collect
 To provide you with a personalized calorie tracking experience, we collect the following personal information: